05 Jun Did you send a contract?

 Without a signed contract, or one never even provided, your position may be far from clear.
 Yes, should for some reason you go to Court you because you far from setting up a contract and now you are disputing, you may prove you did work for the client with emails, timesheets, documents, meeting notes etc. then English Contract Law may apply.
 However, it may be your legal responsibility to ‘mitigate my losses’.
 You have a duty to replace the lost income.
 You may only go after the client for actual income lost only by evidence.

 With a contract, all in place from the beginning, this concern, extra court time and stress may be completely eliminated.
 Do yourself a favour, keep your health and happiness intact and start with a written contract from day one!
-You’ll thank yourself in the end.
+You will thank yourself in the end.
+Need contracts for your business?
+Click here.